Certificate IV in Mental Health

 Recognition is a process of acknowledging previously completed qualifications, skills, knowledge or experience relevant to your course.
 This may reduce the amount of learning required, reduce your course fees and allow you to achieve your qualification faster.

-Plus 120 hours of Workplace learning in the second semester
+Also 18 hours of classes plus 120 hours of Workplace learning in the second semester.

 |Number||Subject name||Nominal hours|

 |CHCMHS011||Assess and promote social, emotional and physical wellbeing||80|

 |CHCAOD004||Assess needs of clients with alcohol and other drugs issues||135|